-Describes the activities needed to maintain a set of Requirements that represent an accord or agreement between the project team and the customer.
-It includes composing hierarchies of Requirements, tracing other elements back to Requirements, and tracking the properties of Requirements including Status, Priority, and Difficulty.
-It also describes managing changing Requirements, Volatility and assessing the impact of changing Requirements.
+Requiremen Describes the activities needed to

+t maintain a set of Requirements that

+Managemen represent an accord or agreement

+t between the project team and the

+customer.
+It includes composing

+hierarchies of Requirements, tracing

+other elements back to Requirements, and

+tracking the properties of Requirements

+including Status, Priority, and Difficulty.

+It also describes managing changing

+Requirements, Volatility and assessing

+the impact of changing Requirements.

+Requiremen Describes how formal and informal

+t Requirement documentation can be

-Documentati
+Documentati generated directly from Enterprise

-on

-Describes how formal and informal Requirement documentation can be generated directly from Enterprise Architect using a series of predefined and extensible templates.
-This includes Glossaries, Data Dictionaries, Use Case Reports and Documents such as a System Requirements Specification.
+on Architect using a series of predefined and

+extensible templates.
+This includes

+Glossaries, Data Dictionaries, Use Case

+Reports and Documents such as a System

+Requirements Specification.

-Puts the usage of Enterprise Architect's
+Requiremen Puts the usage of Enterprise Architect's

-t Processes and Standards
+t Processes Requirement tools in the context of

-Requirement tools in the context of System and Requirement processes and standards.
-The topic describes how flexible the tools are and how they can be used with any process or standard.
+and System and Requirement processes and

+Standards standards.
+The topic describes how

+flexible the tools are and how they can be

+used with any process or standard.